-The conduct of the clinical trial and toxicology studies described above are being accomplished in conjunction with third-party clinical research organizations at external locations.
+The clinical trial and toxicology studies described above are being accomplished in conjunction with third-party clinical research organizations at external locations.
 This business practice is typical for the pharmaceutical industry and companies like us.
 As a result, the risk of completion or delay of these studies is not within our direct control and a program delay may occur due to circumstances outside our control.
 A delay in any of these programs may not necessarily have a direct impact on our daily operations.
-However, to the extent that a delay results in additional cost to us, unexpected expenses may result.
+However, a delay could result in additional expenses for us.

-We will need to raise additional money through debt and/or equity offerings in order to continue to develop our drug candidates.
-If we are not able to raise sufficient additional money, we will have to reduce our research and development activities.
+We will need to raise additional capital through public or private equity or debt offerings or through arrangements with strategic partners or other sources in order to continue to develop our drug candidates.
+There can be no assurance that additional capital will be available when needed or on terms satisfactory to us, if at all.
+If we are not able to raise sufficient additional capital, we will have to reduce our research and development activities.
 We will first reduce research and development activities associated with our preclinical compounds.
 To the extent necessary, we will then reduce our research and development activities related to some or all of our clinical drugs.